Copper metallurgy in Africa: Symbolism

-It is thought because of copper's redness, luminosity and sound, it was valued by Africans.
-For most African cultures the redness could be with life giving powers.
-It is also noted that the redness is a symbol of transition and it association with transition could explain why the wide use of copper in rituals in various African states.
-Also its ability to reflect sunlight is suggested represent aggression and liminal boundaries between states, thus emphasizing its transformative properties.
-Finally, because of copper's use in bells and drums, it is thought to aid in the summoning spirits, when the instruments are played (Bisson et al. 2000).
+Bisson (2000) thought that because of copper's redness, luminosity and sound, it was valued by Africans.
+For many African cultures, the redness could be with life giving powers.
+Bisson (2000) also noted that the redness is a symbol of transition and it association with transition could explain why the wide use of copper in rituals in various African states.
+Also, its ability to reflect sunlight is suggested represent aggression and liminal boundaries between states, thus emphasizing its transformative properties.
+Finally, because of copper's use in bells and drums, it is thought to aid in the summoning spirits, when the instruments are played.